geneontology/go-ontology/docs/ObsoleteTerm.md

 See [Daily Workflow](http://go-ontology.readthedocs.io/en/latest/Installgit.html#daily-workflow-updating-with-git-pull) for creating branches and basic Protégé instructions.

-1. Navigate to the term for which you want to add the only in taxon restriction.
+1. Navigate to the term to be obsoleted.

 2. Make the status of the term obsolete:
    1. In the 'Annotations' window, click on the ```+``` sign next to 'Annotations'.